-EQuIS Data Gathering Engine (EDGE) – Application installed on laptops or tablets for data collection (samples, measurements and inspections) in the field.
+EQuIS Data Gathering Engine (EDGE) – Application installed on laptops or tablets for field data collection (samples, measurements and inspections) using configured forms.
+Import EDDs from SPM for planned events.
 Field data is checked as it is collected and may be submitted immediately to the EQuIS database.

 Live – EQuIS Live enables management of high-frequency, high-volume logger data in EQuIS Enterprise.
 EQuIS Live includes a separate Schema that is added to an EQuIS database and enables the collection and reporting of data coming from data loggers within the other EQuIS applications.

 Power BI Data Connector – The EQuIS Data Connector allows users to access EQuIS facilities, locations, and user reports as data sources directly in Microsoft Power BI.